 Life as a travel writer can be hectic if you don’t plan your press trips and maintain some control over it.
-With plenty of work to keep me busy at home, I decided to limit my travel assignments to North American destinations in 2015.
+With plenty of work to keep me busy at home, I decided to limit my travel assignments to North American press trips in 2015.

 Even with these constraints, I squeezed 13 press trips and Fam tours into the year between May and December, spending 65 days on the road.
 Here's a quick look back: